 Chilliwack Corn Festival at Greendale Acres

-Greendale Acres hosted its first ever Chilliwack Corn Festival in 2024.
-The event featured sweet corn on the cob and other delicious corn-based dishes.
-There were corn shucking and eating competitions as well as live music to enjoy.
+Greendale Acres hosted its second ever Chilliwack Corn Festival in 2025.
+The event features sweet corn on the cob and other delicious corn-based dishes.
+There are corn shucking and eating competitions as well as live music to enjoy.

-The inaugural event ran on the Saturday and Sunday of August 3rd and 4th.
-2025 dates are to be confirmed.
+The event ran on the Saturday, Sunday and Monday of August 2nd to 4th in 2025.

 Click Chilliwack Corn Festival for more details about the event.